promptility/GAI/README.md

 5. Search and download 'GAI'

 ## Configuration

-First: input your OpenAI API key in the Preferences->Package Settings->GAI.
+Input your OpenAI API key in the Preferences->Package Settings->GAI.

-Alternatively, use the command palette to bring up the settings (GAI: Settings).
-Do not edit the left side of , but place your settings on the right side.
+Prefered way use the command palette to bring up the settings (GAI: Settings).

 The configuration is structured in a format that allows to customize easily both per command but also globally with multiple endpoints.